Hypothesis Test for Bounds on the Size of Random Defective Set: Related Results

-The problem of optimal zero-error nonadaptive hypothesis testing is reduced to the problem of optimal disjunctive codes in the following way: \begin{proposition} Let $X$ be an arbitrary test matrix. $\forall \, \p: p_s > 0 \text{ and } p_{s + 1} > 0 \; \exists \, \D \; : \; \e_s(\p, \D, X) = 0$ if and only if $X$ is a disjunctive $s$-code. \end{proposition} \begin{proof} If $X$ is a disjunctive $s$-code, then obviously the COMP decision rule allows to check the hypothesis $H_0$ without error.
-Converse can be proved by contradiction.
-Indeed, if matrix $X$ is not a disjunctive $s$-code, then there exists a set $\S \subseteq [t]$, $|\S| = s$, and a number $j \in [t] \setminus \S$ such that $\x(\S) = \x(\S \cup \{j\})$.
-So, for any decision rule we cannot distinguish the set $\S$ of size $s$ from the set $\S \cup \{j\}$ of size $s + 1$. \end{proof} The best known practical constructions of disjunctive $s$-codes are based on shortened RS-codes.
-These constructions presented in~\cite{dmr00-1} essentialy extend optimal and suboptimal ones suggested in~\cite{ks64}.
+Let us consider the case $s_1=s$ and $s_2=s+1$.
+Suppose one wishes to decide whether the number of defectives is smaller than $s+1$ without error, i.e., $\epsilon(\D,X)=0$ for some decision rule $\D$ and testing matrix $X$.
+The problem of optimal zero-error nonadaptive hypothesis testing is reduced to the problem of optimal disjunctive codes with the help of the following statement.
+This proposition turns out to be a group testing folklore result. \begin{proposition} A code $X$ is a disjunctive $s$-code if and only if for any probability distribution $\p$ with positive components $p_s > 0 \text{ and } p_{s + 1} > 0$, there exists a decision rule $\D$ such that the error probability $\e(\p, \D, X) = 0$. \if0 Let $X$ be an arbitrary test matrix. $\forall \, \p: p_s > 0 \text{ and } p_{s + 1} > 0 \; \exists \, \D \; : \; \e_s(\p, \D, X) = 0$ if and only if $X$ is a disjunctive $s$-code. \fi \end{proposition} \begin{proof} If $X$ is a disjunctive $s$-code, then obviously the COMP decision rule allows us to check the hypothesis $H_0$ without error (see Example~\ref{exCOMP}).
+The converse result can be proved by contradiction.
+Indeed, if the matrix $X$ is not a disjunctive $s$-code, then there exists a set $\S \subseteq [t]$ of size $|\S| = s$, and a number $j \in [t] \setminus \S$ such that $\x(\S) = \x(\S \cup \{j\})$.
+So, for any decision rule we cannot distinguish the set $\S$ of size $s$ from the set $\S \cup \{j\}$ of size~$s + 1$. \end{proof} The best known practical constructions of disjunctive $s$-codes are based on shortened Reed Solomon codes.
+These constructions presented in~\cite{dmr00-1} essentially extend optimal and suboptimal ones suggested in~\cite{ks64}.

 Recall some results for optimal disjunctive $s$-codes.
-Denote by $t(s, N)$ the maximal number of columns for disjunctive\quad $s$-codes with $N$ rows.
-Introduce the \textit{rate} of disjunctive $s$-codes:

-The best known upper and lower bounds on the rate $R(s)$ are presented in~\cite{dr82} and~\cite{drr89}, respectively.
-These bounds are written in the complex form, but the asymptotics as $s \to \infty$ are as follows
+Denote by $N(t,s)$ the minimal number of rows for disjunctive\quad $s$-codes with $t$ columns.
+The best known lower and upper bounds on $N(t,s)$ are presented in~\cite{dr82} and~\cite{drr89}, respectively.
+These bounds are written in the complex form, but for fixed integer $s$, the asymptotics are as follows